joaocba/license-manager/README.md

 This project, developed as part of my internship for the Citeforma .NET developer course certification, is a License Manager Dashboard.
 It enables clients to manage licenses for a proprietary ERP software web application.
 The dashboard supports role-based access for clients, regular users, and technical administrators, each with tailored features to streamline license management, billing, and platform administration.

 ### Important notice:
-This is part of a larger ERP software web application.
-The code provided here represents the similar components code I was directly involved in developing during my internship. **Please note that the available files do not represent the real and final runnable application code** as this repository contains only the code specific to my contributions.
+This repository contains a side development project related to a larger ERP software web application.
+The code presented here is not the actual application code but instead represents similar components to those I worked on during my internship.
+Please note that these files do not contain the real or final runnable code of the application; they are meant solely for demonstrating my contributions.

 ### Tech Stack
 ![React](https://img.shields.io/badge/ReactJs-61DAFB?style=for-the-badge&logo=react&logoColor=black)